ShortestPathLab/posthoc/docs/3-visualiser/overview.md

 Optionally, you can [install Posthoc as a web app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Installing) so that it runs in its own window.

-### Standalone Builds
+### Standalone builds

 Check the [releases](https://github.com/path-visualiser/app/releases) page for a list of latest Windows and Linux releases.
+They work exactly the same as the web version, but you can get access to older versions of Posthoc.